nathankellenicki/rewind/README.md

-# Rewind - A personal timeline and distributed social network engine built in Node.js
+# Rewind - A personal timeline and distributed social network engine

 ## About